 Lucy obtained financial and in-kind support from various charities, and sales of the book raised $10,000, which was donated to Tranby College to fund a Lynn Pollack scholarship for female students.

 Lynn was an outstanding member of the ASC, totally dedicated to Reconciliation.
 Too ill to attend the launch, she died in 2004, deeply mourned.

-Since moving to Newtown, those of us still active meet to attend art exhibitions, lectures and other events, and afterwards we discuss current events and information over tea or lunch.
+Until recently, those still active met to attend art exhibitions, lectures and other events, and afterwards discuss current events and information over tea or lunch.

-We have always attended Survival/Invasion Day celebrations on the 26th January and the Coloured Diggers wreath-laying events on ANZAC Day, and we continue to do so.
+They always attended Survival/Invasion Day celebrations on the 26th January and the Coloured Diggers wreath-laying events on ANZAC Day.

 Ninety percent of the children are Aboriginal and there is a waiting list.
-With generous co-operation from Sydney OWN, we are still able to respond to requests for funds.
+With generous co-operation from Sydney OWN,they were able to respond to requests for funds.

-We keep in touch with each other, and what is going on in First Nations affairs, sharing information and links to media via emails and phone calls.
+They kept in touch with each other, and what was going on in First Nations affairs, sharing information and links to media via emails and phone calls.

 The Aboriginal Support Circle supports the Uluru Statement from the Heart.

 “We, gathered at the 2017 National Constitutional Convention, coming from all points of the southern sky, make this statement from the heart:”